Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Non-emptiness of the set

 \section{Non-emptiness of the set $\opEAE_k(\cX,\cY)$}

-The purpose of this section is to prove the following characterization of the values of $k\in\Z$ for which the set~$\opEAE_k(\cX,\cY)$ defined in~\eqref{EAEkSCk} is non-empty.
+The main purpose of this section is to prove the following characterization of the integers~$k$ for which the set~$\opEAE_k(\cX,\cY)$ defined in~\eqref{EAEkSCk} is non-empty.
 This is a natural starting point for our investigation because when $\opEAE_k(\cX,\cY)$ is empty, it is obviously equal to its subset $\opSC_k(\cX,\cY)$.